 5 Iconic Road Cycling Climbs in Italy

-In the Dolomites you could be tearing down thrilling descents in the most spectacular of landscapes whilst in the high Alps, the 48 switch backs of the legendary Stelvio can be coupled with a trip to the glistening shores of Lake Como or Lake Garda, to experience La Dolce Vita.
+We are featuring the 5 iconic road cycling climbs in Italy, one of nature's masterpieces.
+In the Dolomites you could be tearing down thrilling descents in the most spectacular of landscapes whilst in the high Alps, the 48 switch backs of the legendary Stelvio can be coupled with a trip to the glistening shores of Lake Garda, to experience La Dolce Vita.
 Put simply, nothing stirs the soul quite like Italy.
 We have put together our 5 iconic Italian climbs for you to salivate over.

 1. Passo Stelvio